dalacan/CarND-Kidnapped-Vehicle-Project/README.md

+# Particle Filter

-# Overview
+## Overview
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.
+This repository contains coded solution, a Particle Filter, for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Submission
-All you will need to submit is your `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time).

 ## Project Introduction
 Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.